Hila97/Projects-Management/README.md

 * [Authors](#Authors)

 ## description:
-this sprint is part of academic course, this project contain 2 first pages of web: home page and login / signup pages
+this system is website of contractors-employer management system. in this system contractor can register to site and to receive Job applications from optional employers. employers can search contractor that he needs and invite him to work.

 ## Technologies:
 * webstorm version 2020.3